laiquet/idtrackerai-enhanced/docs/source/index.rst

 Start using idtracker.ai
 ========================

-1. Check the :doc:`how_to_install` section to easily install idtracker.ai in your computer.
+1. Check the :doc:`installation` section to easily install idtracker.ai in your computer.

 2. Start using idtracker.ai following the :ref:`usage` page with one of your videos or start with the short example video you get from the :ref:`test the installation` section.
 You'll learn to: